Course details

 Important information

-Please check course prerequisites before registering.
+2. Please check course prerequisites before registering.
 You can email your test scores/transcript and BCIT student number to PELD@bcit.ca for registration approval.
-This is an in-class course.
-Students are required to attend classes on campus every Thursdays from 8:30am to 12:30pm with the only exception on March 30 in which class will be held from 8:30am to 11:30am.
-The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status; however, all students will still need to pay the ancillary fee (ex. student activity fee, student ID card, etc.).
-BCIT must receive this payment within two business days from the time you register.
-You will be dropped from the course if you do not make payment before the deadline.
+The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status but all students will still need to pay the ancillary, which includes things like student activity fee, student ID card, etc. BCIT must receive this payment within two business days from the time you register.
+You will be dropped from the course if you do not make payment before the deadline and the department cannot guarantee your spot back once you have been dropped for non-payment.
+The class on Nov 30 will be held from 08:30 to 11:30

 Status